 Remember that freewriting exercise in step one?
 Reread what you wrote.
 Find one line that really zings.
 Use that line as a beginning for another freewrite.
 Fifteen minutes.
 Go.

 You mean “dear diary” kind of stuff?
 Well sure, if that’s what you want to write.
-Or use your journal to capture wisps of dialogue you overheard the day before, or to jot a character description, or draft an idea for a story.
+Or use your journal to capture wisps of dialogue you overheard the day before, or to jot down a character description, or draft an idea for a story.

 14. Rewrite a cliche